Blue Plate

 Intermittent Fasting

 Another great way to watch your food intake is by intermittent fasting.
-There are several different types of fasting that work, depending on the individual and their lifestyle.
+Several different types of fasting work, depending on the individual and their lifestyle and health.

-Fasting helps close the window on the amount of time during the day that you can eat.
-A common one is not eating after 8 p.m. and only drinking water till twelve noon the following day.
+Fasting helps close the window on the amount of time you can eat during the day.
+A common one is not eating after 8 p.m. and only drinking water until noon.

 Use Blue Plates

 Think blue!
-Studies have proven that eating meals on blue plates actually suppresses hunger more than if you were to eat on any other colored plate.
+Studies have proven that eating meals on blue plates actually suppresses hunger more than eating on any other colored plate.

-Seems silly, but hey, if you struggle by eating too much already, this might help you more than you would think.
-See how easily our brains can be manipulated to think incorrectly?
+It seems silly, but hey, if you struggle with overeating already, this might help you more than you would think.
+See how easily our brains can be manipulated to misbelieve?

 Simplify your Meal Diet Menu with Less Ingredients

-For lunch, you could use that same ham to make a ham sandwich.
+You could use that same ham for lunch to make a ham sandwich.
 Maybe dinner could consist of Asian stir fry that uses eggs and onions.
-Hey, that’s more ingredients that you already have.
+Hey, that’s more of the ingredients that you already have.
 How about that!

-Make a game plan before heading to the store and stick to these items instead of throwing a bunch of food and junk into the cart you don’t need to meet the menu requirements.
-This will keep you within budget with fewer throwouts too.
+Make a game plan before heading to the store and stick to these items.
+Instead of throwing food and junk into the cart, you don’t need to meet the menu requirements.
+This will keep you stay within your food budget with fewer throwouts, too.
 Keep your diet menu simple.

 Final Word

 Here are ways to live and eat with less.
-What areas do you need to work on to make a transition to this kind of lifestyle?
+What areas do you need to work on to transition to this lifestyle?
 If you’ve already become a minimalist, tell us about your successes and challenges while living with less.

 Similar Posts